himmAllRight/himmAllRight-source/content/post/switched-to-joplin-notes.md

 ### What I like
 #### Syncs on *all* my devices
 What I have enjoyed most about this setup is that my notes sync to all of my devices.
-More importantly, I can *read* the notes on every device.
-With previous systems, the *files* might sync everywhere, but I still couldn't read them.
+Most importantly, I can *read* the notes on every device.
+With previous systems, the files would sync everywhere, but I still couldn't always easily read them.

 #### CLI and GUI versions
 Similarly, I like that Joplin has both a GUI and CLI client.
-While I have mostly used the GUI client, I enjoy having the CLI because it means I always have the option to ssh home into a machine and take notes.
-Additionally, the cli client allows me to take/edit notes with my own terminal editors such as emacs *or* vim.
-This is very convenient, and I should honestly try using Joplin in the way *more*.
+I mostly use the GUI, but enjoy having the CLI as an option because it means I can always ssh into a machine and take notes.
+Additionally, the cli client allows me to take/edit notes using my own terminal editors such as emacs *or* vim.
+This is quite convenient, and I should probably start using Joplin way more often.

 #### Markdown Note Exports